trustar/covid-19_downloader/README.md

 Permissions:

+    1. Station user account.

     The Station user account whose API credentials are used for this script (hopefully, it's a service-type user account IAW Recommendation 2) need to have "view" or greater permissions to the COVID-19 enclave.
 It does not need any level of access to any other enclave.

+    2. OS user account.

+    The operating system user account used to launch this script will need to be able to read/write/execute files in the directory that this repo resides in.
+It writes output to the 'output' directory, and log files to the 'logs' directory.